StrackVibes/Arkime/README.md

 <h3 align="center">Arkime Simplified Setup</h3>

   <p align="center">
-    Welcome to the Arkime Simplified Setup project!
-This project aims to simplify the process of setting up Arkime, which can be daunting for brand new network analysts.
+    Welcome to the Arkime Simplified Setup!
+This project aims to simplify the process of setting up Arkime, which can be daunting for brand-neww network analysts.
 Unlike the traditional Arkime build, this repository provides a streamlined approach using Docker Compose and environment variables.
     <br />
     ·
     <a href="https://github.com/StrackVibes/Arkime/issues">Report Bug</a>